open-mmlab/mmagic/demo/README.md

 # MMEditing Demo

 There are some mmediting demos in this folder.
-We provide python command line usage here to run these demos and more guidance could also be found on the [web page](https://mmediting.readthedocs.io/en/dev-1.x/user_guides/3_inference.html)
+We provide python command line usage here to run these demos and more guidance could also be found in the [documentation](https://mmediting.readthedocs.io/en/dev-1.x/user_guides/3_inference.html)

 ## Download sample images or videos